 In practical terms this will mean the re-purposing of the Estate Yard at Calton Lees (behind the Chatsworth Garden Centre) and of the Barbrook yard by the Caravan and Motorhome Club site.
-We would also like it to mean the creation of a new bespoke celebration and event space (if a suitable site and / or set of buildings can be found) and the creation of a new office for the Chatsworth team.
+We would also like it to mean the creation of a new bespoke hospitality venue (if a suitable site and/or set of buildings can be found) and the creation of a new office for the Chatsworth team.